flutter/website/src/deployment/ios.md

 </li>
 </ol>

+You can follow the status of your build in the Activities tab of your app's details page on
+[App Store Connect][appstoreconnect_login].
 You should receive an email within 30 minutes notifying you that your build has been validated and is available to release to testers on TestFlight.
 At this point you can choose whether to release